pingidentity/pingidentity-solution-stacks/docs/customer.md

 ## Prerequisites

   * You've completed the inital DevOps setup in [Get started](getStarted.md).
+  * Docker running on either:
-  * A local machine having [?? min. reqs] or a virtual host (such as a Scalr instance) on which to run the stack.
+    - (Recommended) A virtual host (such as a Scalr instance) having a minimum of 2 virtuals CPUs, 8 Gb of memory, and 50 Gb of volume space.
+    - A local machine with a 4-core CPU (more is better), 16 Gb of memory (4 Gb or more will be allocated to the stack), and 50 Gb of disk space.

 ## What you'll do